tmart2322/apex-async-chainable/README.md

 this.setPassThrough(customObject);
 ```

-Pass Through can be accessed at any point in the Chainable execution by accessing the `passThrough` instance variable.
+Pass Through can be accessed at any point in the Chainable execution by using the `getPassThrough` method.

 ```java
 Object customObject = this.getPassThrough();